-U.S. jury finds AbbVie liable for misrepresentation in first AndroGel verdict
+U.S. jury finds AbbVie liable for misrepresentation in AndroGel verdict

 Mitchell suffered a heart attack in 2012 after almost five years of treatment with AndroGel, but recovered after several months, according to the lawsuit he filed.

-Reporting by Tina Bellon; Editing by Andrew Hay
+Reporting by Tina Bellon; Editing by Andrew Hay and Diane Craft